 Dr. Charles Samuels, M.D., CCFP, DABSM

 Dr. Samuels is the Medical Director of the Centre for Sleep & Human Performance in Calgary, Alberta.
 Dr. Samuels is board certified in Sleep Medicine with the American Board of Sleep Medicine.
 He has a clinical background in Rural and Urban Family Medicine.

 Dr. Samuels is a clinical trial researcher with a special interest in the scientific study of the effect of drugs on psychological processes and behavioral activity and obesity.
 He has acted as a primary and co-investigator on over 20 clinical trials from Phase II to Phase IV.
 He has served as the Vice-Chair of the Research Ethics Review Committee of the College of Physicians and Surgeons of Alberta from 2000-2003.
 Dr. Samuels is currently the lead investigator for the Calgary Police Service Health and Human Performance Research Initiative, which is a long-term research project exploring the impact of rotating shift work on health and performance of police officers.
 This project is part of a North American collaboration including Harvard University, New York State University Buffalo and Washington State University.

 Affiliations and Appointments:

 - Diplomate, American Board of Sleep Medicine

 - Medical Director, Centre for Sleep & Human Performance

-- Associate Clinical Professor, University of Calgary, Faculty of Medicine
+- Clinical Assistant Professor, University of Calgary, Faculty of Medicine